the-other-mariana/the-other-mariana.github.io/_posts/2023-08-21-coding-letters-on-a-path.md

 A *candidate* becomes a *special group* with a probability affected by the number of candidates the current candidate has: the **higher** the number of neighbours, the **less** likely the candidate will be painted as a special group.
 In this way, the modules are spread out so that, given a mass of candidates, only the corner ones (with less neighbours than the center ones) are painted.

 ![img]({{site.url}}/img/12/19.png)

+Note: this could have been done with a DBSCAN clustering algorithm, where the core point for each cluster would be the candidate that gets painted as a special group.
+But!
+Clustering involves a lot of extra data structures, and in CUDA, memory is critical.
+So for a similar result, the above algorithm was implemented using a recursive function that identifies all vertically contiguous groups of 4 or more as candidates and then decides based on probability as mentioned above.